Macnelson9/DataForge/README.md

 - **IPFS** for decentralized dataset storage
 - **Starknet.js / starknet-react** for contract interaction

-This is the **frontend application** for interacting with AInest’s smart contracts.
+This is the **frontend application** for interacting with DataForge’s smart contracts.

 ---